Who We Are

 9. Safe Use of Pesticides and Alternatives: $95, about 5 hours

-10. Communications: this is a two part class with each part $50 plus tax, about 3 hours.
-Part 1 is online, on demand, independant learning.
-Part 2 is live online, with an instructor and is scheduled every fall, winter and spring in our Upcoming Classes section.
-You must register for each class separately.
+10. Communications: this is a two-part course with each part $50 plus tax, about 3 hours.
+Part 1 is online, on-demand, independent learning.
+Part 2 is live online, with an instructor and is scheduled every fall, winter and spring.
+You must register for each course separately.

-For specific information on each course, or to register, click on the course name above.
+For specific information on each class or to register, click on the course name above.

-We strongly recommend you take Garden Fundamentals and Botanical Latin first as one or both are prerequisites for most of the other required courses.
+We strongly recommend you take Garden Fundamentals and Botanical Latin first as one or both are prerequisites other courses.
+Remember also that enrolling in the Manitoba Master Gardener Program course is required to register for certification in the Manitoba program and provides the opportunity to join the Manitoba Master Gardener Association.
 Beyond this, you can take the courses in any order.

 Under Gardening at USask and MMGA regulations, you have five years to complete all required courses plus your volunteer service Practicum – see the Details tab above for more on the Practicum.